 No other specialized computer hardware or software is needed, as all of the programs will run within the online computer servers.
 Software On-line databases and accompanying software: Genomes and individual genes may be identified using the Ensembl Genome Browser www.

-Procedure Specific steps are described below, and outlined in Figures 1 and 3.
+Procedure Specific steps are described below, and outlined in Figures 1 and 3.enter

 Donate to arXiv

 The probes may be designed to overlap by nucleotides, but this is not necessary.
 Count number of matching sequences for each probe.
 Continue the search until the number of matching sequence reads drops below a threshold e.
 Low complexity sequences will contain long stretches of the same nucleotide or alternating runs of two nucleotides.
 A key to this problem if many matches are found would be that they map to different regions of the genome rather than to one location.